 Jeffrey seems to have enlisted in early 1777, when he was around thirty-five.
 According to his memoir, he was under fire in April, when the British army mounted a raid on the Continental Army supply depot in Danbury, Connecticut.
 The Royal Navy landed a force of some 1,900 British regulars and loyalists near Westport on April 25.
-The troops marched north for Danbury, forty miles distant, and the next day burned several thousand barrels of beef, pork, and flour, along with thousands of shoes, tents, and other supplies.
+The troops marched north for Danbury, twenty-five miles distant, and the next day burned several thousand barrels of beef, pork, and flour, along with thousands of shoes, tents, and other supplies.

 Continental troops and Connecticut militia were caught unprepared, but gathered in sufficient force to harass the British troops on their return march to the coast the next day.
 “General Worcester,” Jeffrey told Prentiss (who misspelled the name of David Wooster) was in command.
 “We beat them back,” Jeffrey said.
 “The fight was continued all day, and the victory was sometimes doubtful.”
 This was the Battle of Ridgefield, a moving fight that began with Wooster’s attack on the British rear guard three miles north of the town.
 Wooster attacked again an hour later and was mortally wounded.
 The running battle continued for the rest of that day and into the next along the British line of march, with Continentals and militia firing on the marching column, retreating, and reforming to attack again down the road.
 The British managed to escape to their transports, but never attempted another inland raid of the kind.
 Jeffrey was one of the few men in action that day who had experience under fire, and he undoubtedly acquitted himself well.